dbacciu/listit/index.md

 - Contextual Graph Markov Model (CGMM) - Probabilistic approach to learning contexts in graphs, combining information diffusion and local computation through the use of a deep architecture and stationarity assumptions ([code](https://github.com/diningphil/CGMM)).

 ### Graph generation models
+- Grapher - Generative model for generic graph types following a sequential process implemented by two recurrent neural models producing the list of edges making up the structure ([code](https://github.com/marcopodda/grapher)).
+- Fragment-DGM - Generative model specific for molecular graphs, leveraging a fragment based representation of the structure and a neural language model implementing the generative process ([code](https://github.com/marcopodda/fragment-based-dgm)).

 ### Other models and contributions
 - Hidden Tree Markov Network (HTN) - A neuro-probabilistic hybrid model for tree structured data processing combining heterogeneous probabilistic tree models within a neural architecture, trained by backpropagation ([code](https://github.com/vdecaro/Hidden-Tree-Markov-Network)).
 - Fair Graph Classification - A benchmarking suite to support fair assessment of learning models for graphs in classification tasks ([code](https://github.com/diningphil/gnn-comparison)).
+- Clonal Tree Generator and Analyzer - Library for the generation of clonal trees from mutagenic information.
+The library includes code to train a learning model for structured data to classify clonal trees into predicted clinical outcomes ([code](https://github.com/marcopodda/clonal)).

 ## Project Contributors and Collaborators